Humid subtropical climate: Characteristics

-Rainfall often shows a summer peak especially where monsoons are well developed, as in Southeast Asia and South Asia.
-Other areas have a more uniform or varying rainfall cycles but consistently lack any predictably dry summer months unlike mediterranean climates.
+Rainfall often shows a summer peak in most humid subtropical climates, especially where there is a well developed monsoon (seasonal reversal of winds) such as in South Asia.
 Most summer rainfall occurs during thunderstorms that build up due to the intense surface heating and strong subtropical sun angle.
-Weak tropical lows that move in from adjacent warm tropical oceans, as well as infrequent tropical storms often contribute to summer seasonal rainfall peaks.
-Winter rainfall is often associated with large storms in the westerlies that have fronts that reach down into subtropical latitudes.
+Weak tropical lows that move in from adjacent warm tropical oceans, as well as occasional tropical cyclones often contribute to summer seasonal rainfall peaks such as occurs in the Florida in the United States and eastern Australia.
+Normally, winter is a drier season in most humid subtropical climates, however, some higher latitude subtropical climates in the interior of the southern United States, also have modest precipitation in winter as well.

 Under the Holdridge life zones classification, the subtropical climates have a biotemperature between the frost or critical temperature line, 16 to 18 C (depending on locations in the world) and 24 °C, and these climates are humid (or even perhumid or superhumid) when the potential evapotranspiration (PET) ratio (= PET / Precipitation) is less than 1.
-In the Holdridge classification, the humid subtropical climates coincide more or less with the warmest Cfa and Cwa climates and the less warm humid tropical "Köppen" climates (Aw, Am and Af).
+In the Holdridge classification, the humid subtropical climates of the Koppen system coincide more or less with the subtropical and warm temperate life zones.